jfrausto7/Quill/README.md

 Run the frontend with `python src/main.py` and navigate to http://localhost:3000/

 To test document creation, run: `python3 src/document_creation/write_pdf.py PNG_PATH JSON`
-where `PNG_PATH` is the path to an empty form png (e.g. "./W-2.png") and `JSON` is a .json file containing the labels and their respective answers.
-For example:
+where `PNG_PATH` is the path to an empty form png (e.g. "./W-2.png") and `JSON` is the path to a .json file containing the labels and their respective answers (e.g. "./user_info.json"):

-SAMPLE_JSON = '{ "Employee social security number": "000-11-2222",
+user_info.json:
-                "Employer identification number": "999-888-777",
+{ "Employee social security number": "000-11-2222",
-                "Wages, tips, other compensation": "64000" }'
+  "Employer identification number": "999-888-777", "Wages, tips, other compensation": "64000" }

 ## OpenAI Assistant API